junaidedappal/fbLoginpage-jquery/README.md

-# // this is a beautiful login page of facebook usig jquery for validation
+#//this is a beautiful login page of facebook using jquery for validation